 Good attention to usability in terms of nice error messages.

 Elm 0.19 is problematic - we require a wrapper for Intl, but Elm doesn’t have one yet and the restriction on native modules blocks us from writing our own.

 In light of this, and other problems caused by the restriction on native modules in 0.19, the author of elm-fluent may well be forced to move away from Elm.
-In this event the most likely outcome is a migration to Reason + bucklescript and elm-fluent will be forked to target that platform instead.
+In this event the most likely outcome is a migration to bucklescript with bucklescript-tea and elm-fluent will be forked to target that platform instead.
 This repo will not be deleted but further development will likely stop.